evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

 Both parameters are optional.
 If not set, the task will use the definition from the project config.

+Note: CLI tools that run on Evergreen might have their own timeout configurations.
+For example, DSI has `expire-on-delta` and `no_output_ms`, which are documented on [this page](https://github.com/10gen/dsi/wiki/Configuration-Explained).
+Please check the documentation of the CLI tools you use for more details.

 Commands can also be configured to run if timeout occurs, as documented [here](Project-Configuration-Files.md#timeout-handler).